amberj/amberja.in/blog/dinOSaurs.markdown

-<h1>What has dinosaurs got to do with Operating Systems?</h1>
+# What has dinosaurs got to do with Operating Systems?

-**Note**: I sent this email to my college devs mailing list on November 4, 2012.
-I just bumped into it and thought of publishing it (with some minor grammar edits).

-Few weeks ago, someone asked me on a mailing list:
+On November 4, 2012, someone asked this question on my college developers mailing list mailing list:
 <blockquote>Why do many Operating Systems' books have dinosaurs on their front covers?</blockquote>

+I just bumped into that thread and thought of publishing my answer from there as a blogpost (with some minor grammar edits).

 <div class="row">
   <div class="hidden-sm col-md-3">